edumserrano/webpack-module-federation-with-angular/code-demos/web-component-ng16/README.md

 As of writing this, I don't think there is a standard way to provide this information that all code editors accept.
 There is an effort to create a standard from the web components org named [custom-elements-manifest](https://github.com/webcomponents/custom-elements-manifest) but it hasn't been adopted by code editors yet.
 There is an open issue on the WICG[^1] repo where ths is being discussed.
 See [Editor support for WebComponents](https://github.com/WICG/webcomponents/issues/776).

+[^1]: The Web Incubator Community Group (WICG) is a community group of the World Wide Web Consortium (W3C) that incubates new web platform features.

 For `VS Code`, this is being supported via [VS Code Custom Data](https://github.com/microsoft/vscode-custom-data).
 Custom data enhances VS Code's understanding of HTML/CSS.
 For example, with these HTML/CSS JSON contributions, VS Code could provide completion and hover for the custom HTML tag/attribute and CSS property/pseudoClass.
 For more info see:

 - [Web Components support in HTML files](https://github.com/Microsoft/vscode/issues/62976)